MrWyss-MSFT/IntuneDeviceClassification/README.md

 - **Intune Remediation Script**
 - **Azure Automation Runbook**

-The **Intune Remediation Script** determines the classification of a device (e.g. CAD Device) and outputs the classification to the GraphAPI.
+The **Intune Remediation Script** determines the classification of a device (e.g. CAD Device) and outputs the classification to the GraphAPI as `preRemediationDetectionScriptOutput`.
 This is fully customizable and can be used to classify devices based on any criteria.

 The **Azure Automation Runbook** queries the GraphAPI for devices that have been classified and stores that device classification in a custom attribute (`extensionAttribute1-15`) in Entra ID.